 During the year ended April 30, 2016 the Corporation continued generative exploration activities and mineral property accumulation in eastern Canada, Chile, Michigan, and Ireland.
 The Corporation also added another producing royalty and several early stage royalties to its portfolio with the acquisition of Callinan Royalties Corporation ("Callinan").
 On May 5, 2015, under a plan of arrangement whereby Altius acquired all of the issued and outstanding common shares of Callinan (the "Arrangement"), each former Callinan shareholder received 0.163 of an Altius common share and \$0.203 in cash for each Callinan common share held.
 The Corporation paid \$9,431,775 in cash and issued 7,573,297 common shares to the shareholders of Callinan under the Arrangement.
-As a result of this acquisition, the Corporation acquired a 4% net smelter royalty return ("NSR") on the 777 mine in Flin Flon, Manitoba and numerous other exploration stage royalties and related alliances.
+As a result of this acquisition, the Corporation acquired a 4% net smelter royalty return ("NSR") on the 777 mine in Flin Flon, Manitoba and numerous other exploration stage royalties and related alliances, including the 1,0% Gross Revenue Royalty on the Gunnison Copper project under development by Excelsior Mining.